NitroxNinja/orbiterAll/Documentation/Personal Endeavours/IKO.md

 ### The place

 I took a tour of the place and dang it smelt pretty.... interesting.
 It was very dusty, (mostly due to the combination of fiberglass-paper rolls, rock dust, SBS-asphalt mixtures burning, hot oil etc.).
 It was also plenty loud, so I often wore headphones or earbuds around the place to block out the sound.
 Did I mention that I also had to wear steel-toe boots? yeah that was a little uncomfortable.
+There seemed to be a lot of microplastics or dust in the air, but it all was within OSHA standards, so we were good (I saw this as a sign that, I would not like to work here long-term).

+### The surrounds

+After work I'd often stop by the park and walk around or go around town with my vehicle.
+At this time, I felt stuck, and away from society.
+While this place is an alright place to retire, I don't think it's a place to grow.
+People here don't seem to dream that often, because the dreams aren't there.
+Some people of Hillsboro and the surrounding towns just come to work the same job and do the same thing for the entire time.
+It's desolate, it's empty, and it's hopeless.
+The only way to connect to my family was through my phone and I was doing that often.

+### Scheduling

+Every weekend I drove back up to Dallas and did some fun things.